LinkUVerse/rtd/nre/ssfn_guide.md

 State sync fullnodes are in essence just regular fullnodes, with a few tweaks.

-I won't detail setting up a Sui fullnode here, just the ways in which state sync fullnodes differ:
+I won't detail setting up a Rtd fullnode here, just the ways in which state sync fullnodes differ:

 1. State sync fullnodes should be peered directly to a validator, these are the only nodes in the network that explicitly set validators as their peer